steve8708/compylr/README.md

 This means your applications not only render on the server, but can function as fully standalone applications without any JS at all!
-This is all taken care of automatigically by compylr.
+This is all taken care of automatigically by Compylr.

-For example, this interactive webpage written in angular can function 100% on the server without JS with compylr.
+For example, this interactive webpage written in angular can function 100% on the server and without JS when copiled by Compylr.

 Pre-compile: